top of page

 Sydney Graham, Ph.D.

-Sydney's research has investigated the relationship between stigma, identity, and gender in both organizational and occupational contexts as well as the role of Generative AI in new employee experiences.
-Sydney’s published research explores topics of identity crafting and stigma management in the context of legal sex work in Nevada.
-Her ongoing projects investigate tensions of occupational, organizational, and industry stigma, work identities, and the relationship between organizational policies and social/cultural discourses.
+Sydney's published research has investigated the relationship between stigma, identity, and gender in both organizational and occupational contexts as well as the role of generative AI in new employee experiences.
+Sydney’s most recent publication demonstrates how legal sex workers in Nevada craft personas to manage structural stigma of their work.
 Sydney's dissertation is a post-intentional phenomenological study examining industry stigma and gendered, religious, and neoliberal discourses in the context of multilevel marketing.
+The study resulted in a consultant needs framework that suggested changes in the first six weeks of onboarding to decrease consultant turnover and strategies for organization's to manage risk from a negative image.

-In addition to her academic research, Sydney previously completed a research internship at Microsoft where she worked with interdisciplinary researchers and used mixed methods to study generative AI and new employee productivity.
-Her internship was a partnership between Microsoft Research and Microsoft Experiences and Devices and the results had direct application to Microsoft's product teams.
-In this role, she used communication and identity theorizing to understand how new employees use Generative AI to become integrated and productive team members.
+Further, Sydney led the end-to-end execution of a mixed-methods UX research study at Microsoft, including, survey and diary study design, discussion guide development, qualitative data collection, data analysis, and reporting.
+The study resulted in a catalog of use cases utilized by product teams to improve Copilot’s capabilities within Microsoft 365 as well as onboarding practices for new employees that reduced organizational and professional uncertainty.
+Her internship was a partnership between Microsoft Research and Microsoft Experiences and Devices.
+Specifically, communication and identity theorizing to understand how new employees use Generative AI to become integrated and productive team members.
 She also recently worked as a Qualitative Research Analyst on an organizational culture assessment project with the Jamison Agency.
-In partnership with the agency founder, she analyzed over 500 open-ended surveys as well as considered interview and focus group transcripts to develop an organizational change management plan for the client.
+In partnership with the agency founder, she analyzed over 500 open-ended surveys as well as considered interview and focus group transcripts to develop an organizational change management plan that guided executive decision-making and intervention through five strategic programming initiatives that aligned multiple stakeholders.

 Sydney's work is published in Communication Studies and she has co-authored several book chapters.
 She has also presented at national and international communication conferences including the National Communication Association (NCA) and Central States Communication Association (CSCA) conferences as well as the international conference, “Prostitution in Nevada and the Basque Country.”
 In 2024, she was awarded a Top Student Research Paper Award in the Organizational Communication Division at the annual National Communication Association Convention.